...

 your experiences are not just alive in your mind but also in your body and they cannot be separated from our context.

-That’s why somatic therapy focuses on welcoming and centering the body as an integral source of information and healing.
+That’s why somatic therapies focus on welcoming and centering the body as an integral source of information and healing.
 By engaging in bodywork from a mind-body-context perspective, you can practice emotional oscillation, nervous system regulation, and rebuild your relationship with emotions in a way that supports your full agency, liberatory rage, and scope of emotional experience.

 By befriending your nervous system and creating supports for co-regulation, your emotions become less scary and taxing.
 You start to understand yourself on a deeper level, and you have more information to move your life forward with intentionality, discovering new ways of responding to stress and emotional triggers.
 The truth is, most emotions are valid responses to the world we live in, and nervous system regulation doesn’t just mean that we should not feel in the face of harm.